GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 ### Safety when overwriting

-Lastly, an `.aiida_mirror_safeguard` file is contained in every directory created by the mirror feature for each ORM entitity.
+You can also see that an `.aiida_mirror_safeguard` file is contained in every directory created by the mirror feature for each ORM entitity.
 This file serves as a (surprise...) safeguard file, as, in `overwrite` mode, the `mirror` command option performs a dangerous recursive deletion operation of a previous output directory.
 If, for whatever reason, the directory that is supposed to be cleaned by the mirror feature in `overwrite` mode is _not_ the correct one, the command will abort if it does not find the `.aiida_mirror_safeguard` file, thus ensuring the command doesn't accidentally delete your family photo album.
-So don't fiddle with that file!!
+So don't touch that file!!

 ### Efficient incremental mirroring